Benzinga/benzinga-python-client/README.md

 ## Your Key

 **Api Key** To initiate a class, an API key is used, for authentication purposes.
-Don't worry!
-We'll provide you with the API Key.
+[Contact us](https://cloud.benzinga.com/lets-talk/) if you don't yet have a key, we will take care of you!

-*Sample API Key (type: str) : test123api878key892aksk762ks2e12*
+*Sample API Key (type: str) : "testkey892834789s9s8abshtuy"*

 ## Sample Test Financial Data Module